Summer Team Impact Projects

 Announcement

-The Office of Undergraduate Education is calling for proposals for Summer Team Impact Project Grants (STIP) for Summer 2025.
-Pending funding, these projects will support multidisciplinary summer projects of undergraduate students, graduate students, and faculty members.
-These faculty-led projects will explore a central theme, a research question, or a community-identified problem.
+The Office of Undergraduate Education is calling for proposals for Summer Team Impact Project Grants (STIP) for Summer 2026.
+These projects will support multidisciplinary summer teams of undergraduate students, graduate students, and faculty and staff members, who will explore a faculty-driven central theme, research question, or community-identified problem.

-We are particularly seeking proposals that speak to the mission of the Office of Community Engagement and Civic Learning, however, all proposals are welcome.
-The deadline for submissions is November 22, 2024.
-These projects will proceed in the summer of 2025 pending funding.
+We are particularly interested in proposals that speak to one of the areas of the Grand Challenge Initiative.
+However, all proposals are welcome.
+The deadline for submissions is November 21, 2025.
+These selected projects will begin at the end of May 2026.

 Submit a Summer Team Impact Proposal on a question, challenge, or topic, of personal and professional interest.
 See the submission guidelines and the narrative outline for all the materials that are required as part of the submission.